knative-extensions/eventing-kafka/pkg/channel/consolidated/README.md

 ### Namespace Dispatchers

-By default events are received and dispatched by a single cluster-scoped dispatcher components.
+By default, events are received and dispatched by a single cluster-scoped dispatcher component.
 You can also specify whether events should be received and dispatched by the dispatcher in the same namespace as the channel definition by adding the `eventing.knative.dev/scope: namespace` annotation.